 Having a visual representation of your IT equipment, both your server and network equipment, inside your data center or telecom rooms is essential in optimizing your network and data center.

-IT documentation, of course, goes beyond rack diagrams.
+IT documentation, of course, goes beyond just rack visuals.

 Other areas that could benefit from documentation include: